whitneyburton/portfolios/students/tom_leskin/20150814-tom_leskin-m4.md

 * On Friday, July 10, I met with some 1507 people to answer some questions about Atom
 * On Saturday, July 18, I assisted Rachel as a TA at an Intro to Ruby class with Girl Develop It at Twitter Boulder
 * From Monday, August 3, to Wednesday, August 5, I volunteered as a mentor at the Jefferson County Public Library's Summer Teen Coding Camp
+* On Saturday, August 9, I helped troubleshoot some problems on people's in previous module's projects such as OminAuth with Facebook and some JavaScript issues